zhang-hua/cortana-intelligence-interactive-voice-response-bot/README.md

 ## Identify custom entities (LUIS)
 Every domain has a different set of common entities.
 An entity represents a class of similar objects that are detected from raw text by LUIS.
 There are three main types of entity: prebuilt (cross-domain, provided by Bing), custom (learned from your labeled data), and closed-list (a static set of terms).
 This app uses only closed-list entities across four classes: `color`, `category`, `sex`, and `size`.

-Your goal when building and training custom entities should be to identifiy object classes that can be used by the search engine to boost results for the specified class.
+Your goal when building and training custom entities should be to identify object classes that can be used by the search engine to boost results for the specified class.

 ## Using entities with search (LUIS & Azure Search)
 There are two approaches to using entities with search: `filtering` and `boosting`.
 By applying a filter, you eliminate results that do not match the entity metadata.
 By applying a boost, you surface matching entities to the top of the result set, but you also return non-matches, albeit with a lower score.
 Use a `filter` when the entity represents a broad category, or if the entity is the *only* text in the utterance.
 Use a `boost` when the entity is more fine-grained, or, when included with other terms, may produce 0 results.